planetfederal/workshops/workshops/geoserver/style/source/design/style.rst

      <Stroke/>
    </LineSymbolizer>

-GeoServer includes a :file:`default_line.sld` file providing a blue stroke.
+GeoServer includes a default :file:`line.sld` file providing a blue stroke.
 This file is used when you initially set up a linestring layer.

-From GeoServer's **default_line.sld** style:
+From GeoServer's **line.sld** style:

 .. code-block:: xml